maisoncremedelacreme.com

 The Historical Love For Long Lashes

 If we go back into the Egyptian Era and even Roman Times, women would use ointments and brushes to create long-fanned-out lashes as it was said that women who maintained a healthy lifestyle would be blessed with long lashes.
-Apparently, a fella named Pliny The Elder also stated that Eyelashes” fell out from excessive sex, and so it was especially important for women to keep their eyelashes long to prove their chastity,” Fast forward to the 1800s, women realized that no matter how healthy they were or how promiscuous they weren’t sometimes their lashes didn’t grow as long and lush and they had hoped.
+Apparently, a fella named Pliny The Elder also stated that Eyelashes fell out from excessive sex, and so it was especially important for women to keep their eyelashes long to prove their chastity,” Fast forward to the 1800s, women realized that no matter how healthy they were or how promiscuous they weren’t sometimes their lashes didn’t grow as long and lush and they had hoped.

 It was at this time “false” lashes became a thing when women tried to glue human hair to their eyelids.
 Nearing the end of the 1800’s women even went as far as to having additional eyelashes sewn onto their eyelids?!
 Luckily that phase did not last long!

-In 1911 a fantastic Canadian female (naturally) by the name of Anna Taylor created the first official artificial eyelash patent by using a small piece of crescent fabric embedded with hairs.
+In 1911 a fantastic Canadian female by the name of Anna Taylor created the first official artificial eyelash patent by using a small piece of crescent fabric embedded with hairs.
 However false lashes did not become overly popular until 1950’s Hollywood.
 Where the likes of Marilyn Monroe and Rita Hayworth would don them in their feature films.
 Plus no one can forget Twiggy, her iconic lashes are still referenced today.

-False Lashes, It’s Not A Trend or Fad
+False Lashes, It’s Not A Trend Or Fad